-In 2021 all of the air quality objectives were met at the monitoring station.
-The results at the site were comparable to other local sites.
+In 2022 all of the air quality objectives were met at the monitoring station apart from Ozone (O3).
+This is a trans boundary pollutant which is difficult to control by local measures and is not included in Local Air Quality Management routines.
+The results of other pollutants e were comparable to other local sites